adblockplus/adblockplus/docs/test-env.md

 It's possible to trigger multiple errors at the same time, e.g. using `filtersDisabled` and `downloadStatus` parameters.

-[^subscriptions-filters]: Not all downloadable subscriptions would contain filters, look for the `filterText` property in the [subscription data list](../mocks/js/config/subscriptions.js).
+[^subscriptions-filters]: Not all updatable subscriptions would contain filters, look for the `filterText` property in the [subscription data list](../mocks/js/config/subscriptions.js).

 ### devtools-panel.html